 Sometimes goals are created from a “set it and forget it” mentality, but not in 15Five!
 15Five makes it easy to track your progress on a regular basis, so you actually reach the finish line.
 In 15Five, we call shorter term goals "priorities" and longer term goals "objectives".
 Priorities are set regularly in your Check-in.
 Objectives are usually set quarterly, bi-annually, or yearly and are managed via our Objectives feature.
 More information on these two options is below.

 Depending on your company and group settings, you may have a Priorities section on your 15Five.
-Priorities in 15Five are short-term goals or tasks that follow the cadence of your 15Five reporting.
+Priorities in 15Five are short-term goals or tasks that are set and managed in your Check-ins.
 Writing your priorities directly in your 15Five lets your manager know what you have prioritized for your weekly tasks, and they too can track your progress toward accomplishing your goals.

 Another useful function of the Priorities feature is the ability to link your priorities to your long-term objectives to ensure that your weekly tasks align week over week.
 This will help you break down tasks and focus on short term task goals as you work toward completing your longer-term goals.

 A look at Priorities from a sample Check-in: